 That he was born on the third of November 1759, near Mentz [sic] in Germany, on the river Rhine; that in the year 1766 he came to America with his parents and landed in Philadelphia where they resided four weeks* when they moved to the town of Frederick, County of Frederick in Maryland where he lived until the year 1785 when this applicant left Frederick and settled in Kingston where he now resides.

 (* In the manuscript, the word “years” was crossed out and “weeks” written above, as if the judge or clerk had initially misunderstood, and then corrected himself.)

 This paragraph confirms the published sources, which state the same birth date and date of immigration, probably based on this very document.
-Further, and not given in the sources, the port of entry is specified as Philadelphia.
+Further, and not given in other sources, the port of entry is specified as Philadelphia.

 Unfortunately, these documents do nothing towards the identification of Philip’s parents, a problem which has been vexing me for years.
 But they do provide a fascinating synopsis of Philip’s Revolutionary service, which I will launch into below.

 Using LDS sources, I found what may Philip’s birth record in the German churchbooks, along with several generations before him.
 Note that subsequent research has put the validity of this finding in doubt.

 Christening of Phillip, with twin brother Jacob, sons of Valentin Meyer and Theresa, at St. Stephen’s Catholic church, Mainz, on 28 November 1759.